mimiyin/choreographic-interventions-s19/README.md

 - [Office Hours Signup](https://itp.nyu.edu/inwiki/Signup/Mimi)

 ### Course Structure | [See introductory description below.](#course-description)

-Over the course of the semester, we will cover 3 topic areas that correspond to 3 parameters of choreography: Pathways, The Body (Form + Substance), and Space.
+Over the course of the semester, we will cover 3 topic areas that correspond to 3 parameters of choreography: Pathways, The Body (Form + Substance) and Space.
 Topics will be introduced through movement-based improvisation exercises.
 Computational strategies will be examined through code examples.
-For each topic, students will create a small movement study in 2 stages: the first analog, the second computational with the aim of fully exploring how technology "intervened" and changed the choreographic process.
+For each topic, students will create a small movement studies with the aim of fully exploring how technology "intervenes" and changes the choreographic process.

 The class will culminate in a showing of student work.
-Final projects can either be in the form of a tool to aid in movement practice, an interactive installation or a live performance.
+Final projects can either be in the form of an interactive installation or live performance.

+This class runs in conjunction with a course in the Barnard/Columbia Dance Department and will comprise of students from both NYU and Barnard/Columbia.
+All classes will take place @NYU.
+Most weeks, the last hour of each class will be devoted to a separate technical lab for ITP students only.

 Because course topics are organized around movement concepts, technical topics will be introduced and built upon week to week.
 - What do cameras see?
-RGB, IR, Kinect, Mocap...
+What don't they see?
-- Skeletons, Depth Maps and Silhouettes
+- Skeletons, Depth Maps and Contours
-- Basic programming concepts: Variables, Conditionals, Loops, Arrays
 - 2D v.
 3D
-- Drawing and animation
-- Random, noise, oscillation, easing, etc.
-- Calculating velocity and acceleration
 - Mapping values
-- Manipulating text, sound and live image processing
+- Working with position versus velocity of movement
+- Position tracking
+- Projection mapping
+- Computational approaches to choreographing pathways of motion
+- Computational approaches to dividing and defining space
+- Modes of interaction

 "Soft Skills" we will practice:
 - Sketching (as in drawing on paper) choreographic ideas.